 Preference to majors and students with an interest in urban studies.
 Limited to 25 students.
-Fall semester.
+Omitted 2017-18.
 Professors Maxey and Van Compernolle.2016-17: Offered in Fall 2016

 [J] In the past two and a half centuries, Japan has experienced vertiginous transformations, including the rise of a money economy, the encounter with the West, rapid modernization, imperial expansion, war, defeat, democratization, and its postwar reemergence as a technological and economic superpower.
 This course will examine how literature has both reflected and responded to these disorienting changes.
 We will focus on how varied social, historical, and aesthetic contexts contribute to the pendulum swings among artistic positions: the belief that literature has an important role to play in the exploration of the relationship between society and the individual; the fascination with the very materials of artistic creation and the concomitant belief that literature can only ever be about itself; and the urgent yet paradoxical attempt, in the writing of traumas such as the atomic bombings, to capture experiences that may be beyond representation.
 This course assumes no prior knowledge of Japan or Japanese, and all texts are taught using English translations.